-Can I work alongside a Doctor in a hospital?
+Can I work alongside a doctor in a hospital?

 What is meant by a “project”?

-Interns have helped with social media, promotional materials, patient satisfaction surveys, researched and prepared community health information, gathered and analyzed health-related data, assisted elderly, hospice or oncology patients, worked with at-risk youth, and various other projects that assist with community health, prevention organization, or healthcare facility.
+Interns have helped with social media, promotional materials, patient satisfaction surveys, researched and prepared community health information, gathered and analyzed health-related data, assisted elderly, hospice, or oncology patients, worked with at-risk youth, and various other projects that assist with community health, prevention organization, or healthcare facility.

-Since the Covid Pandemic, many projects can be completed remotely.
+Many projects can be completed remotely.
 If the internship is on-site, we do not provide housing and you are responsible for getting to and from your placement.
 Some projects might also require in-state travel.

 What kinds of organizations or placements am I likely to get?